ZitongBo/ZitongBo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Senior Algorithm Engineer at Xiaomi Robotics Lab, focusing on manipulation and mobile manipulation tasks using Vision Language Models (VLM) and Vision Language Action Models (VLA).
+I am a Senior Algorithm Engineer at Xiaomi Robotics Lab, focusing on manipulation and loco-manipulation tasks using Vision Language Models (VLM) and Vision Language Action Models (VLA).
 My research insterests include Agentic AI, Chain-of-Thought, Reinforcement Learning.

 I received my Ph.D. from the [Institute of Software, Chinese Academy of Sciences](https://www.is.cas.cn/).
 My research interests include Real-time Systems, Embedded AI, and Reinforcement Learning.
 I am very fortunate to be advised by Prof. Ying Qiao of the Human-computer Interaction Technology and Intelligent Information Processing Laboratory.